Akanjiro/AllMyProjectsInC/README.md

-# My functions in C
+# My Projetcs in C

 ### Here you can see all the functions I made in C